solislemuslab/phylo-practicum/glemin-wheat/code/4-species-tree-concatenation.md

 [...]
 Among the 298 10-Mb trees, only 248 contained all individuals."

 We want to build one species tree per file, so we will use a similar bash script to the one for gene trees (`raxml-concatenation.sh`).
+This script has the flag `--threads 5` to use 5 threads within each raxml job.

 Within the `code` folder:
 ```
 ./raxml-concatenation.sh
 ```

+There are 248 genes, each gene tree estimation took around 140 seconds in my computer (so total would be ~10 hours).

 ### Visualization